Cambridge Muslim College: Site

 Cambridge Muslim College has been based at Unity House on St Paul's Road in central Cambridge since July 2011.
 The former vicarage was designed in 1847 by the Victorian architect Sir George Gilbert Scott.
 The building has a large front office and two teaching rooms on the ground floor, a refectory and a kitchen.
-The first floor houses the library, the prayer room and offices of the dean and research fellows.
+The first floor houses the library, the prayer room and offices of the chief executive, the dean and research fellows.
 The adjoining buildings – a row of former almshouses – are used to house the college's Arabic book collections.

 Curriculum and research

-Cambridge Muslim College offers two programmes for students: the Diploma in Contextual Islamic Studies and Leadership and the recently launched three-year B.A.
+Cambridge Muslim College offers three programmes for students: the Diploma in Contextual Islamic Studies and Leadership, the Diploma in Islamic Psychology, and the three-year B.A.
 (Hons) in Islamic Studies validated by The Open University.

 The Diploma in Contextual Islamic Studies and Leadership is based on the 'non-traditional' segment of the proposed BA curriculum.
 It was agreed to launch the college's teaching programme with this diploma, which was designed for graduates of Islamic academies and madrasas to improve their understanding of Islam's relationship with the leading intellectual, legal, social and scientific trends of modern Britain.
 Around 20 students take the diploma each year.
 Students take courses on a wide range of subjects including philosophy, world religions, western art, international affairs and British constitutional history.
 The programme also includes an open audience with the Pope in the Vatican City.

+The Diploma in Islamic Psychology is an online programme designed to give students who are already practitioners in related fields theoretical and practical perspectives of psychology and the Islamic sciences.

 The longer, three-year programme has a prerequisite one year of intensive Arabic study at the Qasid Institute in Amman, Jordan, before starting the three years of classical Islamic studies in Cambridge.
 The curriculum is modelled on that of the Al-Fath Academy in Damascus, Syria and also draws on the programme of Al-Azhar University in Cairo.
 In addition to classical Islamic text study, a range of contemporary disciplines are also taught, including Western history, philosophy, and science, and the knowledge of non-Muslim religions.

 Cambridge Muslim College hosts academics, including early-career scholars engaged in post-doctoral research, as full-time and associate research fellows.
-A part-time, two-year research-based postgraduate qualification is also being planned for the future.
+A part-time, two-year research-based postgraduate qualification is planned.